 Malik J, Melenovsky V, Wichterle D, et al. Both fenofibrate and atorvastatin improve vascular reactivity in combined hyperlipidaemia (fenofibrate versus atorvastatin trial—FAT).
 Cardiovasc Res 2001;52:290-8.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins, Diet
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins, Diet

 Keywords: Fenofibrate, Hyperlipidemia, Familial Combined, Volunteers, Insulin, Cholesterol, LDL, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Apolipoprotein A-I, Blood Pressure, Heptanoic Acids, Hypercholesterolemia, Single-Blind Method, Uric Acid, Pyrroles, Fibric Acids, C-Reactive Protein, Body Mass Index, Endothelium, Vascular, Cholesterol, HDL, Fibrinogen, Triglycerides, Fasting

 < Back to Listings